 This was a Plush category room or junior suite and was called Home Meadow.
 It was right at the top of the main building and quite a trek up 2 flights of stone steps.
 It felt a bit like we were walking down the corridors at Hogwarts at times!

-The hotel features the Michelin starred Bybrook restaurant which I will review separately tomorrow.
+The hotel features the Michelin starred Bybrook restaurant which you can read about here.

 Would I recommend the hotel?

 Absolutely!
 I was really impressed with the standard and size of the room.
-As you will read tomorrow, the food was well deserving of its Michelin star and it is worth going just for that!
-The location of the hotel is close to the Cotswolds and Bath so makes an ideal base for the area.
+As you will read in the second article, the food was well deserving of its Michelin star and it is worth going just for that!
+The location of the hotel is close to the Cotswolds and Bath, so makes an ideal base for the area.

-There is currently a 30% off suites sale which includes the Plush room we stayed in.
+There is currently a 30% off sale for the reopening.